MMqd/tetris/README.md

 * interpret arrow keys
 * handle resizing
 * get the user's path
-* pass in flags to the program
+* pass flags to the program

 Note that it is overwriting the screen and not clearing, to clear a character instead of ovewriting it needs to be overwritten with a space.